All biographies should be considered incomplete – with research ongoing.

 SHANNON RAYE

 South Australian soprano Shannon Raye was given her first big break by Edward Branscombe after she left school.
 With a magnetic personality and mellow singing style soprano voice Raye became sought-after performer around the country after touring with Branscombe’s Dandies.
-Ashe was later associated with Walter George’s Smart Set, Jim Gerald’s Miniature Musical Comedy Co, Nat Phillips’ Whirligigs, the Moon and Morris Revue Co, and the Ideals Revue Co.
-She is thought to have retired from the professional stage in the late 1920s.
+She was later associated with Walter George‘s Smart Set, Jim Gerald’s Miniature Musical Comedy Co, Nat Phillips’ Whirligigs, the Moon and Morris Revue Co, and the Ideals Revue Co.
+Raye is thought to have retired from the professional stage in the late 1920s.

 ˚˚˚